National Security Research Institute Seed Grants

 Research Focus Areas

-The focus areas for 2026 competition are hypersonics, microelectronics, and PFAS-free alternatives.
-In the appendix section (coming soon), a list of topics are included that are of interest to the IAB.
-Proposals should address one or more of these topical areas.
+Interested applicants should reach out to [email protected] for the appendix section which includes the specific list of topics that are of interest to the IAB this cycle.
+Submitted proposals should address one or more of these topical areas.

-All proposals will be reviewed by members of the IAB based on the following criteria:
+Step 2: Proposals that pass the pre-screen step will be reviewed by members of the IAB and scored based on the following criteria:

-• Feasibility of the plan, including resources, timeline, and milestones.
+• Feasibility and reasonableness of the plan, including resources/budget, timeline, and milestones.

 • Student engagement and contribution to the national security workforce pipeline.